User Guide: OONI Probe Mobile App

 Step 1.
 Visit the OONI Probe Mobile installation page (on the OONI website): https://ooni.org/install/mobile

 Step 2.
-Depending on your operating system (Android, iOS, F-Droid), tap the relevant app store button.
+Depending on your operating system (Android, iOS), tap the relevant app store button.

 Step 3.
 Install the OONI Probe mobile app (from your app store).